 What is Shoulder Impingement?

 The shoulder is made up of the clavicle and the scapula.
 It is surrounded by the rotator cuff (a grouping of muscles and tendons surrounding the shoulder blade) and bursa (fluid-filled sacs) which connects the shoulder with the upper part of the arm (humerus).
-Furthermore, the rotator cuff muscles, responsible for lifting and rotating movements, connects the scapula and upper part of the arm and acts as a cushioning layer to protect the joint from minor bumps and bruises.
+Furthermore, the rotator cuff muscles, responsible for lifting and rotating movements, act as a major stabilizing force to the shoulder and upper arm as well as a cushioning layer to protect the joint from minor bumps and bruises.
 However, if there is a strength imbalance, the shoulder joint will tilt forward and downward relative to the ribcage.
-This causes excess friction and pressure, and inadequate space and rubbing between the joints (wearing down of the tendon). it can lead to inflammation, restriction of the soft tissue within the joints, and thus, shoulder pain.
+This causes excess friction and pressure, and inadequate space between the joint and socket (wearing down of the muscle tissue), it can lead to inflammation and restriction of the soft tissue within the joints, and thus, shoulder pain.
 This condition is called shoulder impingement.

 Overuse of the shoulder and repetitive overhead movements (such as swimming, pitching a ball, and lifting weights), previous falls and injuries, and hunched over posture are common causes of shoulder impingement.
 These things put excess pressure on the rotator cuff, leading to a muscular strength imbalance and a limited range of motion (without experiencing pain and discomfort).

-One overlooked cause is the misalignment of the ribcage and spine.
-This may put undue pressure on the rotator cuff and cause respiratory imbalances, such as the shallowing and shortening of breath, resulting in inefficient energy use and movement patterns.
+This distortion can also put extra strain on the rib cage and cause respiratory imbalances, such as the shallowing and shortening of breath, resulting in inefficient energy use and movement patterns.

 Signs of Shoulder Impingement